jhpyle/docassemble/_docs/markup.md

 This works within PDF and RTF documents as well as within questions.

-For example, this interview provides a QR code that directs the user to [Google News](http://news.google.com):
+For example, this [DALang] provides a QR code that directs the user to [Google News](http://news.google.com):

 {% include side-by-side.html demo="qr-code-demo" %}